Fasting Weight Loss Calculator

 Use this as a planning tool, not a guarantee.
 Real outcomes are influenced by adherence, spontaneous intake changes, sleep, stress, medications, and fluid shifts.

-For non-fasting calorie setup, estimate maintenance with the TDEE Calculator and set a target with the Calorie Deficit Calculator.
-For meal-level intake estimates from food photos, use the Calorie Estimator.
+For non-fasting calorie setup, estimate maintenance with the TDEE Calculator or the Calorie Calculator, and set a target with the Calorie Deficit Calculator.
+For meal-level intake estimates from food photos, use the Calorie Scanner.
 For step-based walking output, add the Steps to Calories Calculator.

 If you want a quick protocol comparison (16:8, 18:6, OMAD, or 5:2), use the Intermittent Fasting Calculator.